RESTORATIVE PRACTICES TRAINING for SCHOOLS, BUSINESS, and FAMILIES

 Wow, Falcon Creek and Horizon are both super excited and bragging to me how different each of their buildings already feel this year.
 At Horizon, [implementing] RJ circles weekly for all classes.
 Falcon teachers already asking for RJs [with] a student.
 It is really heartening!

 WE KNOW FROM EXPERIENCE THAT RESTORATIVE JUSTICE PRACTICES ARE THE KEY TO DEVELOPING POSITIVE, TRUSTING, PROACTIVE RELATIONSHIPS.

-By implementing RJ practices with fidelity, in diverse and disparate situations, we have experienced significant improvement in school climate, culture, and interpersonal relationships.
+By implementing RJ practices with fidelity, in diverse and disparate situations, we have experienced significant improvement in school and business climate, culture, and interpersonal relationships.
 We’ve observed and trained on the effects of restorative practices with: